2023 Most Popular Funeral & Mortuary Science Associate Degree Schools

 After completing their Associate Degree, mortuary science graduates from Gupton Jones College of Funeral Service carry an average student debt load of $22,536.

-A rank of #4 on this year’s list means American Academy McAllister Institute of Funeral Service is a great place for funeral and mortuary science students working on their associate degree.
-AAMI is a fairly small private not-for-profit school located in the city of New York.
+Out of the 66 schools in the United States that were part of this year’s ranking, American Academy McAllister Institute of Funeral Service landed the # 4 spot on the list.
+AAMI is a small private not-for-profit school located in the large city of New York.

 Of the 83 students majoring in mortuary science at AAMI, 42% are male and 58% are female.